devxpod/GDC/readme.md

 * SHARED_VOLUMES_EXTRA=<not set> - list separated by space of custom volumes you want shared between all GDC's.
 * GDC_DAEMON_MODE=no - Start / stop GDC in background. options are no, start, stop.
 * GDC_CONTAINER_NAME=<auto set> - name of GDC container running in docker.
+* FORCE_PROJECT_PATH=<not set> - if this is specified then WORKSPACE will be mounted from this path instead of current working directory.
+* HOST_CUSTOM_MOUNT=<not set> - used to mount custom dir on host to /host_custom_mount in container.

 # Extra environment vars available in dev container
 * HOST_PROJECT_PATH - Absolute path to mounted workspace on host.
 Can be used to map /workspace paths to host paths.